yecril71pl/cpp-docs.pl-pl/docs/data/oledb/irowsetimpl-class.md

 ## <a name="irowsetimplm_rgrowhandles"></a><a name="rgrowhandles"></a>IRowsetImpl:: m_rgRowHandles

-Mapa uchwytów wierszy aktualnie zawartych przez dostawcę w odpowiedzi na `GetNextRows`.
+Mapa uchwytów wiersza aktualnie zawartych przez dostawcę w odpowiedzi na `GetNextRows` .

 ### <a name="syntax"></a>Składnia